Gaya Lal

 Gaya Lal was an Indian politician and member of the Indian National Congress.
-Lal was a member of the Haryana Legislative Assembly from the Hodal constituency in Palwal district.
+Lal was a member of the Haryana Legislative Assembly from the Hassanpur constituency (now Hodal) in the Palwal district.

+Aaya Ram Gaya Ram incident

-Gaya Lal in 1967 changed party thrice in a fortnight first from the Indian National Congress to Janata Party, back to Congress and then within nine hours to Janata Party again.
-When Gaya Lal decided to quit the United Front and join the Congress, then Congress leader Rao Birendra Singh brought him to Chandigarh press and declared "Aaya Ram Gaya Ram".
+Gaya Lal in 1967 changed party thrice in a day first from the Indian National Congress to the United Front, then back to the Indian National Congress, and then within nine hours to the United Front again.
+When Gaya Lal decided to quit the Congress and join the United Front, then INC leader Rao Birender Singh brought him to Chandigarh press and declared "Aaya Ram Gaya Ram".
 It became the subject of numerous jokes and cartoons.
 In 1985 the Constitution was amended to prevent such defections.

 Lal's son Udai Bhan is presently State President of Haryana unit of Indian National Congress.